Running Ros on a Raspbery Pi 4 with Raspberry Pi OS

 1. install other packages for viewing and programming

-sudo apt install gpicview vlc thonny
+sudo apt install -y gpicview vlc thonny

 pip3 install picamera